dktn/ch-otp-task/README.md

 ### 4.3 Conclusions and concerns

-1. It seems that the problem can't be solved in general without additional assumptions or trade-offs.
+It seems that the problem can't be solved in general without additional assumptions or trade-offs.
 One can imagine a situation when one node sends messages much slower than others, or its messages are lost in communication.
 In this case the buffer in all the receivers will grow until it exceeds the limit and the result sum can't be properly calculated.
 It's because the receivers must assume that they can expect a very old (small timestamp) message from the slow one and wait with all the newer ones from other senders.

-2. Buffer is limited by its size, so by memory.
-Perhaps taking some trade-offs into consideration it would be better to limit the buffer by the time span between the oldest and the newest message it handles.
-However in this case there is a risk that it can take significant amount of memory, especially when there are many nodes and the sending rate is high.

 ### 4.4 TODO list